-As a car accident victim, you may suffer from a variety of injuries that will significantly affect your life in the days, months, or even years ahead.
-Some victims will suffer from a broken leg, rib or sprained ankle.
+If you were in a car accident, you may suffer from a variety of injuries that will significantly affect your life in the days, months, or even years ahead.
+Some people will suffer from a broken leg, rib or sprained ankle.
 The severity of the injury largely depends on the type of collision and the positioning of the body upon impact.

-Other victims will suffer from an injury commonly known as whiplash.
+Other individuals will suffer from an injury commonly known as whiplash.
 Whiplash is a broad term used to describe a host of injuries that affect the neck and upper body area.
-In this article, we will explore the causes and effects of whiplash on car accident victims.
+In this article, we will explore the causes and effects of whiplash on those injured in car accidents.
 We will also clear up a few common misconceptions about the condition.

 In recent years, more formal names have been give to the condition commonly known as whiplash.
 These names include hyperextension injury, hyperflexion injury, myofascial injury, neck sprain/strain and cervical sprain or strain.
 Many of these terms refer to the various conditions patients diagnosed with whiplash experience.

-Many people believe that only victims involved in a rear-end collision can experience whiplash but that is not true.
+Many people believe that only the people who were hit in a rear-end collision can experience whiplash but that is not true.
 In fact, whiplash injuries can occur for a variety of reasons in many different settings.